dashpay/docs/introduction/information.rst

   to maintain financial privacy between users.
 It can be turned on or off at the users' discretion.

-Proof of Work - PoW
+Proof of Service - PoSe
-  Consensus mechanism that keeps all nodes honest by requiring computational power to be expended in order to create new blocks.
-  Miners must use expensive equipment and burn electricity to add blocks to the blockchain.
-Without a consensus mechanism of some sort, any node could add blocks to the chain and the network's nodes would never agree on which chain was valid.
+  Consensus mechanism used in Dash to verify that a masternode has provided uninterrupted service meeting a minimum quality level to the network.
+Maintaining this service allows a masternode to enter and move up through the global list and eventually into the selection pool to receive payment.

 Proof of Stake - PoS
   Consensus mechanism that relies on ownership of a cryptocurrency to